Nakoruru: The King of Fighters games

-In The King of Fighters series, Nakoruru has first appeared playable as a secret character in the Game Boy version of The King of Fighters '95 (without her animals).
+In The King of Fighters series, Nakoruru has appeared in a playable capacity in multiple games in the series in various non-canon roles.
 She also appeared as a non-playable character in The King of Fighters '94 Re-Bout, The King of Fighters 2000 (as a Special Striker for Yuri Sakazaki), The King of Fighters 2002: Unlimited Match, and The King of Fighters XIII (in the Japan stage and in the Android/iOS versions as a tutorial instructor).

-Nakoruru has made her canonical playable debut in The King of Fighters XIV, as the leader of the "Another World Team", playing a vital role in that new arc.
-In it, Nakoruru senses recent timeline changes (caused by Ash Crimson at the end of the thirteenth tournament) as a new terrible evil known as Verse is coming through a rift in time and space.
-To prevent that, Nakoruru travels to the present and teamed up with Dragon Gals Mui Mui and Sky Love's Love Heart to enter the tournament and defeat Verse.
-Together with Team Japan and Team Official Invitation, Nakoruru and her team manage to beat Verse, and afterwards they have fun visiting Hokkaido and China.
-Nakoruru and her teammates has been revealed was requested, recruited, and helped by the time traveling expert, Dr. Brown Sugar (the unplayable character from World Heroes series).
-Nakoruru returns as a playable character in SNK All-Star, in which she and four characters from Samurai Shodown (Haohmaru and Ukyo Tachibana) and The Last Blade (Kaede and Yuki) awaken in the modern world and must team up with Kyo Kusanagi in a fight to seal away the KOF series' antagonist Orochi.
+Nakoruru made her canonical playable debut in The King of Fighters XIV, as the leader of the "Another World Team."
+Nakoruru senses a new terrible evil known as Verse arriving through rifts in space and time.
+Nakoruru travels to the present and teams up with other characters to defeat Verse.
+Nakoruru returns as a playable character in SNK All-Star, in which she and other characters from games set in the past awaken in the modern world and must team up with character Kyo Kusanagi in a fight to seal away the King of Fighters series antagonist Orochi.

 Other video games

-Besides Samurai Shodown and The King of Fighters games, Nakoruru is playable in the fighting games Capcom vs. SNK: Millennium Fight 2000 (as an unlockable secret character), Capcom vs. SNK 2, SNK vs. Capcom: The Match of the Millennium (as rival of Capcom's Morrigan Aensland), Neo Geo Battle Coliseum, SNK Gals' Fighters, and SNK Heroines: Tag Team Frenzy.
+Nakoruru is playable in the fighting games Capcom vs. SNK: Millennium Fight 2000 (as an unlockable secret character), Capcom vs. SNK 2, SNK vs. Capcom: The Match of the Millennium (as rival of Capcom's Morrigan Aensland), Neo Geo Battle Coliseum, SNK Gals' Fighters, and SNK Heroines: Tag Team Frenzy.
 She is also playable in various SNK games such as Neo Geo Tennis Coliseum, Quiz King of Fighters, and The Rhythm of Fighters.